From podcasts to Clubhouse, audio is filling more of our time. For some families, that’s a problem.

 Your partner, parent, friend or child might be hooked on audio.
 They could be on a group Discord app call with 20 of their closest friends or listening to thought leaders in real-time on audio-only chat app Clubhouse.
 Perhaps they’re deep into the latest true-crime podcast or enjoying an audiobook.

-With the fall in in-person interactions, and blurrier lines among work, home and alone time, record numbers of people have turned to nonmusic audio content during the past year.
-It can be a welcome mental health break, an attempt to escape the monotony of pandemic life, or a way to socialize remotely.
+With the fall in in-person interactions and blurrier lines among work, home and alone time, record numbers of people have turned to nonmusic audio content during the past year.
+It can be a welcome mental health break, an attempt to escape the monotony of pandemic life or a way to socialize remotely.
 The voices can break up endless stretches of quiet or block out inescapable chatter.
 And after months of working remotely and binge-watching on apps like Netflix to pass the time, some people are getting sick of screens — or perhaps running out of decent things to watch.

 Like its more infamous cousin screen time, a lot of audio time has the potential for good and bad in your life.
 It all depends on how and it’s used, and how loud you have the volume turned up.
 Listening to voices is different from looking at a screen because it’s easier to multitask.
 And it’s similar in that you can lean on it too much, stopping you from being fully present for the people around you.